 - If I graduate early, can I use any remaining semesters toward graduate courses?

->No. The Palmetto Fellows Scholarship is only available to students who are pursing their first baccalaureate degree from an accredited university.
+No. The Palmetto Fellows Scholarship is only available to students who are pursuing their first baccalaureate degree from an accredited university.

 - If I am graduating this semester and will only be part-time, can I receive my Palmetto Fellows Scholarship?